 Union power in Australia operates over time to undermine living standards for non-unionists.
 By slowing attainable real growth, it also reduces prospects for better real living standards for union members themselves.

 c) Australia's Economic Performance, Policy and Prospects: Some Myths

 The influence of unions is regarded by many in Australia as an immutable constraint, akin to overseas economic conditions or the weather.

 Acceptance of such views has contributed to the development of a number of myths about Australian economic performance, policy and prospects.
 These are properly regarded as self-imposed limits upon realisation of Australia's economic and social potential.
 They illustrate nicely the channels through which unions affect cost structures.
 I would like to focus upon three of them, identified by the following assertions:

 (ii) Australia has a floating exchange rate;

-(iii) it is not possible to alter wage relativities
+(iii) it is not possible to alter wage relativities in the Australian context.